Mdmdma/AmateurMOS/README.md

 # Prospects of Multi-Object Spectroscopy in advanced Amateur Astronomy
 This repository contains the supplementary materials for the semester project about MOS at a small telescope using a DMD chip as a variable slit mask.
+The full thesis can be found [here](AmateurMOS_tesis.pdf).

-### The repository is available for download with
+### The repository is available for download with:
 ```
 git clone git@github.com:Mdmdma/AmateurMOS.git
 ```